singulart/subreddit-admin/README.md

 # (Almost) automated AWS infra

-AWS infrastructure creation was automated using Terraform.
-To save on AWS costs, this project uses only one EC2 to run both the Java app and its dependencies: PostgreSQL database and ElasticSearch.
-This is obviously not a recommended way to deal with production systems, but it does the job as a proof of concept.
+Most of the AWS infrastructure provisioning is automated using Terraform.
+To save on AWS costs, this project uses only one EC2 virtual instance to run both the Java app and its dependencies: PostgreSQL and ElasticSearch.
+Granted, this is not a recommended way to deal with production systems, but it does the job as a proof of concept.

-Infra provisioning is as simple as:
+AWS environment provisioning is as simple as:

 ```sh
 cd terraform